baroquon/reefpoints/source/posts/2016-08-11-changeset-form-validation-bindings.md

 <input class="form-control" id="foo_email" name="foo[email]" pattern=".+@.+" type="text">
 ```

-Because we're just composing and calling functions, we can extend our initial implementation easily without having to inherit or monkey patch from an existing View class.
+Because we're just composing and calling functions, we can extend our initial implementation easily without having to inherit or monkey patch from an existing View module.
 Going further, you can tweak your `text_input` and `number_input` to, for example, take an optional `validate` parameter to include opt in/opt out functionality.

 ## The takeaway